PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 # SCRIPT USE
 clipboard.sh - copies to clipboard
 guns.lol.sh - for guns.lol
+e-z.gg.sh - for e-z.gg
+hyprupld.sh - for everything

 # Supported Package Managers
 ### These are all the common package managers